ACM40960/project-fischu42/README.md

 # README

+### Structure of the repository

 In this project I wanted to solve the Travelling Salesperson Problem.
-A brief introduction for the theoretical background can be found in the TSP_review.pdf file, the code is uploaded in pdf format (TSP.pdf) and as a jupyter notebook (TSP.ipynb).
+A brief introduction for the theoretical background can be found in the TSP_review.pdf file.
+The code is uploaded in pdf format (TSP.pdf) and as a jupyter notebook (TSP.ipynb) which users can download and run.
+Since I don't use any special modules, and the code is generating the data, users do not need to perform any special tasks before running the code

+### Main goal of the project

 During the implementation of the project, the main focus was on Simulated Annealing, but I also implemented an Ant Colony Optimization method and compared their performances.
 I created supplementary diagrams for both models for a deeper understanding of the problem.
-Since the hyperparameter tuning can take a lot of time I decided I will create interactive plots such that the users can play with the them.
+Since the hyperparameter tuning can take a lot of time I decided to create interactive plots such that the users can play with the them.
 This way the users can get an impression how the hyperparameters are influanceing the models.

-As a final result I found that both methods are appropriate for this problem, the Simulated Anneling might be a bit more robust.
+As a final result I found that both methods are appropriate for this problem, the Simulated Anneling might be a bit more robust to different choice of hyperparameters.